alfonsoristorato/wiremock-docker-easy-extensions/README.md

 ## How to Use - Standalone JAR (CLI)

-For users who prefer to run the tool directly without Docker, the executable JAR is available for download from the project's [GitHub Releases page](https://github.com/alfonsoristorato/wiremock-docker-easy-extensions/releases).
+For users who prefer to run the tool directly without Docker commands (the final result will still be a Docker image that spins up), the executable JAR is available for download from the project's [GitHub Releases page](https://github.com/alfonsoristorato/wiremock-docker-easy-extensions/releases).

 This method is useful for local testing or for integrating the tool into custom scripts.